 Occupied Hotel/Time Share Nights

-According to the I-Drive Improvement District, there are 53,938 hotel rooms located within resort area's boundaries.
-Because most theme parks were closed for three months during the pandemic, the ECFRPC reduced the number of hotel nights to 275.
+According to the I-Drive Improvement District, there are 54,293 hotel rooms located within resort area's boundaries.
+The ECFRPC multiplied this number by 365 to get the total of occupied room nights.

 I-Drive Average Party Size